Croatia women's national football team: Nicknames

 The Croatia women's national football team has been known or nicknamed as the "Lavice".

 Rivalry

 Like the men's counterparts, the Croatian women's team also maintained a rivalry with its neighbour Serbia.
-However, unlike the men's, the women's team of Croatia, long suffered from lack of investment, could not demonstrate its domination against its Serbian arch-rival.
+However, unlike the men's, the women's team of Croatia, which has long suffered from lack of investment, could not demonstrate its domination against its Serbian arch-rival.